ddbrown30/actor-browser/README.md

   * `selector` If true, this option tells the browser to select and return an actor rather than using the default behaviour of opening the actor sheet.
 This is true by default when calling `openBrowser`.
   * `actorTypes` This is an array of strings that allows you to limit the valid actor types e.g. `{ actorType: ["npc"] }`.
   * `worldActorsOnly` If set to true, World Actors will be set as the default source filter and will be the only option in the list.
+  * `initialSourceFilter` Sets the initial "Filter Source" selection of the browser.
+The provided value should be the id of the desired compendium (see tip below) or `worldActors` to select World Actors.
+This only sets the starting value; it will still be possible to select other options as normal.
+This option is not compatible with `worldActorsOnly` with that option taking precedence.
+  * `validFilterSources` This limits the list of sources available for "Filter Source."
+The provided value should be an array of ids of the desired compendiums (see tip below), `worldActors` for World Actors, and "all" for All Actors.
+The default value will be whatever would normally appear earliest in the list.
+This option is not compatible with `worldActorsOnly` with that option taking precedence.

+> [!TIP]
+> An easy way to get the id for a compendium is to open one of its actors and grab its UUID.
+The compendium id will be the part between `Compendium.` and `.Actor` e.g. the compendium id for `Compendium.dnd5e.monsters.Actor.M4eX4Mu5IHCr3TMf` is `dnd5e.monsters`.

 The result will contain the UUID of the selected actor.